dballari/sahmi/README.md

 # Simply add hidden menu items

-For the moment this plugin only does what it says: adds the patterns and the navigation menu item just below the pages menu item.
+For the moment this plugin only does what it says: adds the patterns and the navigation menu items just below the pages menu item.

 In the future I would like to give the patterns screen some enhancements.